-Here are a few historical one of a kind original art pieces from our personal collection featuring only the biggest names;
+Here are our top 10 historical one of a kind original art pieces from our personal collection featuring only the biggest names;

 Pages of this rarity, cultural importance, and graphic perfection almost defy description.
 Suffice it to say, only Jack "King" Kirby and his inker supreme, Dick Ayers, could create a page of such intensity and majesty -- and as a result, one would be hard pressed to find a better early battle page of Thor by King Kirby.
 Arguably this is the best of Thor’s first three battle pages, only earlier pages are of the stone men in the tail end of issue #83 and the plane attack a few pages earlier in issue #84, but this is the first time the Mighty Thor takes on an army!
 This sublime page hailing from the mighty Thor's second appearance and Jane Foster’s first appearance, who is now Lady Thor, The Goddess of Thunder is certainly one of the ultimate pieces of our collection.
 This museum-worthy Marvel milestone has a large (twice-up) image area of 12.5" x 18.5".
 Note: There is wear on the board resulting in minor creasing and small tears (a quarter of an inch) at the corners and bottom of the page and some tape staining.
 This key issue introduced Jane Foster, the nurse who became Thor's love interest.
 On this earliest known action page or “battle page”, we see Thor battling an army to save Jane.
 He uses the power of his hammer, Mjolnir, to flip one of the army's tanks on top of another tank, and then goes on to actually dissolve the tank, exposing the soldiers inside of it.
 The page is inked by Dick Ayers, one of Kirby's primary inking partners during the early years of the Marvel Silver Age.